 About Xona Microfluidics Inc

-Xona Microfluidics Inc is a California LLC based in Temecula, California with R&D facilities in Research Triangle Park, North Carolina.
+Xona Microfluidics Inc is located in Research Triangle Park, North Carolina.
 More information can be found at xonamicrofluidics.com.

 If you are interested in testing a XonaChips® contact us at email@example.com

 1 Neto, E. et al. Compartmentalized Microfluidic Platforms: The Unrivaled Breakthrough of In Vitro Tools for Neurobiological Research.
 The Journal of Neuroscience.
 36 (46), 11573-11584, doi:10.1523/jneurosci.1748-16.2016, (2016).

 2 Bigler, R. L., Kamande, J. W., Dumitru, R., Niedringhaus, M. & Taylor, A. M. Messenger RNAs localized to distal projections of human stem cell derived neurons.
 Sci Rep. 7 (1), 611, doi:10.1038/s41598-017-00676-w, (2017).